 To give a common example of decision fatigue, think of grocery shopping.
 It’s a decision-intensive process—what will I cook, what products to buy, what brand to choose—and, by the time you reach the check-out register, it’s normal for decision making fatigue to set in.
 That’s why candy and snacks are often located near the register – you’re more likely to make an impulsive decision and buy yourself a treat because your decision-making ability has deteriorated.

-Decision fatigue can also affect work and manifest itself as a mini-burnout.
+Decision exhaustion can also affect work and manifest itself as a mini-burnout.
 People with decision fatigue typically have an impaired ability to evaluate options and often seek to avoid making decisions at all.
 This can lead people to act more impulsively or try to evade responsibilities, which can negatively impact their work lives.

 Why is it important to prevent decision fatigue?